 We aim to ensure a smooth transition from the Junior Department to the Senior Department, and the boys enjoy the challenge of starting in a new building and set-up.
-In reality, they already know the Senior Department well as they have been taught by a number of its teachers and had lessons in the Music, ICT and sports facilities.
+In reality, they already know the Senior Department well as they have been taught by a number of its teachers and had lessons in the Music, Computing and sports facilities.
 We aim to continue offering the boys a broad range of experiences and a varied, challenging curriculum.
 There is also a wide range of activities – musical, sporting and artistic – for the boys to choose from on the extra-curricular front.

 When the boys start in Year 4 they are based mainly in their form room with their Form Tutor.
 Teachers generally come to them but as the year progresses they start to move to other rooms more.

 The boys are in three forms (which change every year) from Year 4 to Year 8 but there is gradually more setting and streaming as they move through the School.

 From Year 4 upwards boys have lessons in English, Mathematics, Science, French, History, Geography, Religious Studies, Music, Art, Design Technology, Drama, Computing, PE and PSHE.
 Every year group also has two games sessions each week at our extensive playing fields in Chiswick.
 From Year 5 the boys have specialist teachers for all subjects and move from room to room for their lessons.
 In Year 5 and Year 6 there is also a lesson in Reasoning each week and from Year 6 the boys start learning Latin.
 They continue to study this range of subjects up until Year 8.